Hopefully we will cover your questions here, but please contact [email protected] with any further queries. We are happy to help and offer advice!

 How many people might there be in a class?

-We have a maximum of 25-28 participants in our dance classes in Contemporary, Ballet, Jazz, and Street Dance.
-For matwork classes in Pilates and Yoga we normally have a limit of 20 places.
+We have a maximum of 25-28 participants in our Dance and Yoga classes.
+For Pilates we normally have a limit of 20 places.

 Can I have a 'taster' class?